rChimisso/2WSI-RL/README.md

   This, unlike simply downloading the latest version, will install the unreleased version of SB3 with support for Gymnasium environments.
   This is required because Sumo-RL uses Gymnasium internally, but the latest version of SB3 still uses Gym.
 You can read more [here](https://github.com/DLR-RM/stable-baselines3/pull/780#issue-1144872152).

-After these simple steps, everything is ready to go!
+If you're using VSCode, after these simple steps everything is ready to go!

 <br/>
 <br/>